wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2021-11-19-frugal-computing-consumer.md

 ## When you use your devices, use them frugally

-Using your devices to access the internet also cause large amounts of CO₂ emissions.
+The internet network infrastructure also generates huge amounts of CO₂ emissions.
 This is the "invisible" carbon footprint of the physical infrastructure required to serve, store and transfer video, voice and data.

-In particular streaming video (Zoom, Skype, YouTube, Netflix, etc) has a large carbon footprint.
-The footprint is proportional to the duration and resolution of your video stream or call.
+As an end user, you only have direct control over a small fraction of this: the energy consumption of your home (or office etc) network.
+The core network consumes a huge amount of energy but it does this regardless of how much data you transfer.
+But there is indirect consumer control: if we collectively use more and more data, the network operators have to install additional capacity.
+Conversely, if we collectively used a lot less data, some of the networking infrastructure could be powered down and even decommissioned.
+So it still makes sense to be frugal with your internet data.
+The same argument holds for cloud storage: manufacturing storage devices has a huge carbon footprint.
+If we collectively store less data in the cloud, fewer storage devices are needed, and that reduces emissions.

-* For video calls, the most effective action is to switch off your camera whenever possible.
-This immediately [saves more than 90% of the emissions](https://www.sciencedaily.com/releases/2021/01/210114134033.htm).
-To get a better idea of the carbon footprint of your online meetings, you can use [this online emissions calculator](https://www.utilitybidder.co.uk/business-electricity/zoom-emissions/).
+* For video calls, the most effective action is to switch off your camera whenever possible, even if this does not save a lot of energy in the immediate sense.
-* For watching streaming video (including TV), reducing the resolution has a huge effect.
-[For example](https://www.androidauthority.com/how-much-data-does-youtube-use-964560/), if you watch at a resolution of 4K, your carbon footprint is 150x higher than if you watch at a resolution of 360p.
+* For watching streaming video (including TV), reducing the resolution has a similar effect.
-* When you [use a search engine](https://qz.com/1267709/every-google-search-results-in-co2-emissions-this-real-time-dataviz-shows-how-much/) or browse the web you also increase your footprint.
-Many web sites transfer very large amounts of data to your browser.
-You can [test the carbon footprint of your favourite sites with this online calculator](https://www.websitecarbon.com/) and [see the climate impact of Google searches with this real-time data visualisation](https://qz.com/1267709/every-google-search-results-in-co2-emissions-this-real-time-dataviz-shows-how-much/).
+* When you use a search engine or browse the web you also increase your footprint.
+Search requires a lot of storage hardware as well as compute power to calculate the ranking of results.
+The cost of browsing the web is also high in an less intuitive way: the machinery for brokering and serving ads and tracking user behaviour requires a lot of compute power.

 ## Conclusion

 In a nutshell, the key actions you can take to reduce your digital carbon footprint are to buy fewer new devices, keep using your existing devices for as long as possible and only buy devices you really need: this reduces the carbon footprint of manufacturing.
 And when using your device, the most effective action is to be frugal: reduce your internet usage, reduce the resolution when watching streaming video and turn off your camera in video calls.
+Store as little data as possible, especially in the cloud.

 ### Postscript: video calls are still better than cars, even electric ones

 Even with your camera on, it is still better to have a video conference than to drive to a face-to-face meeting.
-Assuming average estimates for the emissions from internet usage and car journeys, driving just 0.1 mile causes the same emissions as a video call of one hour.
-And it might come as a surprise that even if you drive a new electric car, that distance only increases to 0.2 mile.
+Assuming average estimates for the emissions from internet usage and car journeys, driving just 500 m causes the same emissions as a video call of one hour.
+And it might come as a surprise that even if you drive a new electric car, that distance only increases to 1 km.

+[Note: post edited on 2022-12-07 because the original post assumed that internet network emissions are proportional to the traffic volume, and more recent research shows this is not the case.]